OfficeDev/teams-toolkit/templates/js/dashboard-tab/README.md

 | `src/internal/login.js`            | Implementation of login                                      |
 | `src/internal/singletonContext.js` | Implementation of the TeamsUserCredential instance singleton |

-## How to add a new widget
+## Extend the dashboard template to add a new widget

-You can use the following steps to add a new widget to the dashboard:
+Follow the steps below to add a new widget to the dashboard:

 1. [Step 1: Create a data retrive service](#step-1-create-a-data-retrive-service)
 2. [Step 2: Create a widget file](#step-2-create-a-widget-file)